vmorsell/fairview/README.md

-# Fairview – Unbiased Sourcing for LinkedIn
+# Fairview – Unbiased LinkedIn Sourcing

 Fairview is a browser extension that helps you discover potential candidates on LinkedIn based on experience, not appearances.
 It blurs profile pictures, names, and Premium badges - helping you focus on skills, not subconscious biases.